dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 557. Reverse Words in a String III.md

 * Time complexity : $O(n)$. where $n$ is the length of the string.

-* Space complexity : $O(n)$. resres of size nn is used.
+* Space complexity : $O(n)$. $res$ of size $n$ is used.

 ## Approach #3 Using StringBuilder and reverse method [Accepted]
 **Algorithm**

-Instead of using split method, we can use temporary string wordword to store the word.
-We simply append the characters to the wordword until `' '` character is not found.
-On getting `' '` we append the reverse of the wordword to the resultant string resultresult.
-Also after completion of loop , we still have to append the reversereverse of the wordword(last word) to the resultresult string.
+Instead of using split method, we can use temporary string $word$ to store the word.
+We simply append the characters to the $word$ until `' '` character is not found.
+On getting `' '` we append the reverse of the $word$ to the resultant string resultresult.
+Also after completion of loop , we still have to append the $reverse$ of the wordword(last word) to the $result$ string.

 Below code is inspired by @ApolloX.